LukeZGD/Legacy-iOS-Kit/README.md

 ## Features
 - Restore to iOS 8.4.1 or 6.1.3 on supported 32-bit devices **(OTA signed)**
-- Restore iPhone 4 GSM (iPhone3,1) to unsigned iOS versions **(powdersn0w)**
+- Restore iPhone 4 GSM (iPhone3,1) to lower iOS versions **(powdersn0w)**
+- Restore iPhone 3GS and iPod touch 2 to lower iOS versions **(24Kpwn/alloc8)**
+- Restore 32-bit devices to lower iOS versions **with SHSH blobs**
+- Restore 32-bit devices to lower iOS versions **with iOS 7.1.x blobs (powdersn0w)**
+    - Device support is limited, see below
+- Option to **jailbreak** all of the above devices
+    - Including latest iOS versions for some devices (5.1.1, 6.1.6, 7.1.2)
+    - Available on target versions iOS 4.x to 7.x and 8.4.1
 - Restore to iOS 10.3.3 on supported A7 devices **(OTA signed)**
-- Option to **jailbreak** iOS 6.1.3 and 8.4.1 restores
-- Restore to unsigned iOS versions **with SHSH blobs**
+- Restore A7/A8 devices to lower iOS versions **with SHSH blobs**
-- Restore to unsigned iOS versions **with iOS 7.1.x blobs (powdersn0w)**
-    - Device support is limited, see below
+    - Limited compatibility due to SEP/BB, see below
-- The latest baseband will be used for 32-bit devices if applicable
+- The latest baseband will be flashed for 32-bit devices if applicable
-- Place device to pwned iBSS/kDFU mode for 32-bit devices
-- Clear NVRAM for devices that support powdersn0w
-- Restore iPhone 4 to iOS 7.1.2 with the option to jailbreak
-- Restore supported devices to their latest iOS version
 - Save onboard and Cydia SHSH blobs for 32-bit devices
+- Place device to pwned iBSS/kDFU mode for supported devices
 - Boot SSH Ramdisk on supported 32-bit devices
-- Pwning supported iOS devices using limera1n or checkm8 with iPwnder/gaster
+- Clear NVRAM for devices that support powdersn0w
-- Device activation using ideviceactivation on Linux
+- Device activation using ideviceactivation

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)